Fuchsia fulgens Moc. & Sesse ex DC.

 Bloom Time: Midsummer to early fall

-Fuchsia fulgens is an erect deciduous shrub, up to 5 feet (1.5 m) tall, with large, broadly ovate leaves and pendent terminal racemes of flowers.
-The flowers are up to 2 inches (5 cm) long with slender pale red tubes, green sepals, and small red petals.
+Fuchsia fulgens is an erect deciduous shrub with large broadly ovate leaves and pendent terminal racemes of flowers.
+It grows up to 5 feet (1.5 m) tall.
+Flowers are up to 2 inches (5 cm) long with slender pale red tubes, green sepals, and small red petals.
 Fruits are oblong to ellipsoid and deep purple.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).